 This tradition has been nurtured with care by Boston University over the years, has been a central pivot of the university’s strategic plan for the future, and was brought together in the shape of the BU Pardee School by the generosity of spirit and vision of the benefactor whose name we bear.

 The Pardee School at Boston University, a part of our College of Arts and Sciences, brings together a number of programs and centers that have long established histories of outstanding teaching, research, and policy outreach in interdisciplinary international studies.
-The Pardee School is the new home of our venerable Department of International Relations in addition to other area studies and thematic programs, including the African Studies Center, the Center for the Study of Asia, the Center for the Study of Europe, the Latin America Studies Program, the Institute for the Study of Muslim Societies and Civilizations, the Middle East and North Africa Studies Program, and the Institute on Culture, Religion, and World Affairs, and the Global Development Policy Center.
+The Pardee School is the new home of our venerable Department of International Relations in addition to other area studies and thematic programs, including the African Studies Center, the Center for the Study of Asia, the Center for the Study of Europe, the Latin America Studies Program, the Institute for the Study of Muslim Societies and Civilizations, the Institute on Culture, Religion, and World Affairs, and the Global Development Policy Center.

 In September 2014 we opened our doors to the nearly 1000 students in our six graduate degree programs, two graduate certificates, five undergraduate majors and eight undergraduate minors.
 With a core faculty of around 40 and nearly 200 affiliated faculty in our area study and thematic centers and programs, the Pardee School was already buzzing with activity and thriving with dynamism even on its very first day.

 Built on a proud tradition as we are, the Pardee School is also young in its spirit and ambition.
 It is not just that we happen to have been born in the 21st century.
 We want to be a school shaped by and for the 21st century.
 This means that we take our mission of ‘Advancing Human Progress’ seriously.
 We take ‘globalness’ seriously.
 And most of all we take interdisciplinary study seriously.